sovrynn/ecdo/6-LITERATURE-MEDIA/0-ethical-skeptic/README.md

 The key point to understand here is that this thesis is not a random dart throw but was a progressive process of figuring things out, as outlined in his three theses.

+For newcomers, he recommends reading them in the order 2, 3, 1.

 I consider recreating his proofs to be of the highest priority.
 That work belongs in folder `FOUNDATION-THEORY`.

 ## Quotes